-As the polyps feed, grow and die, each creature forms a hard crust, which becomes the coral you see in the reef.
+As the polyps feed and grow, each creature forms a hard crust, which becomes the coral you see on the reef.
 CORAL GROUPER

 CORAL REEF COMMUNITY

 A healthy coral reef is a rich, colourful world.
 It provides homes, nurseries and food for many animals - from the tiniest seahorses to enormous rays and sharks.